April 5th, 2020 | From Home: Tips and Tricks For Working From a Home Office.

 The corona crisis stirred the job market and changed the workflow in companies around the world.
 In these circumstances, business is moving online, and as professionals, we need to adapt and become efficient remote workers.
 This blog post lists some strategies for achieving good results at working from home.
 Let’s hope this material is useful to you!

 Today, organizing a progress meeting online is not a problem.
 There are only rare occasions when the productivity of such a meeting is considerably lower than the “traditional” face-to-face gathering.
 It is why while working from home, your working schedule does not need to be much different from working from the office.

-If you bike to your workplace, you can count this time as a physical exercise.
+If you bike to your workplace, you can count this time as physical exercise.
 But if you walk or commute by public transportation, you will not get much fitter.
-Plus, you need to keep your attention to what happens around you on the way which makes it harder to relax.
+Plus, you need to keep your attention on what happens around you on the way which makes it hard to relax.
 For most people, the lack of necessity to commute is a blessing!

 So, why is working from home so hard?
 Firstly, it is hard because you lose the mundane, everyday contact with people.
-Chatting to others – even if it is just a casual, counterproductive small talk with some annoying, nosy colleagues by the coffee machine—is beneficial for our sense of belonging in the long run.
+Chatting to others – even if it is just casual, counterproductive small talk with some annoying, nosy colleagues by the coffee machine—is beneficial for our sense of belonging in the long run.

 If you notice that all your coworkers take the same lunch break (as this is a general habit in your new workplace), you probably wouldn’t have these concerns.
-So, when you are working from home, you can’t see in real-time what other people on the team are currently doing.
-It can generate a sense of guilt and an impression that you never really do enough.
+So, when you are working from home, you can’t see in real-time what other people on the team are doing.
+It can generate a sense of guilt and an impression that you never do enough.

 Thirdly, it is hard because you have more temptations than usual.
 No one is looking at you from behind your shoulders to check whether or not you are working.
 The dopamine generators like Facebook, Twitter, Netflix, or YouTube, are all there, smiling at you from the open tabs in your browser.
 The fridge full of tasty food is nearby.
 The sunshine behind the window makes you think that this would be a good time to do some gardening or take a walk in the park.